stan-dev/math/doxygen/README.md

 The first make command with the `math-libs` target ensures that all binary dependencies of Stan Math are built and ready to use.
-The `-j4` instructs `make` to use 4 cores concurrently which should be adapted to your needs.
-The second make command ensures that the Stan Math sources and all of the dependencies are available to the compiler when building `foo`.
+The `-j4` instructs `make` to use 4 cores concurrently, which should be adapted to your needs.
+The second `make` command ensures that the Stan Math sources and all dependencies are available to the compiler when building `foo`.

 An example of a real instantiation whenever the path to Stan Math is